-The men’s restroom, on the second floor, and the women’s restroom, on the first floor, are now open on the south side of the Main Library.
-Construction continues for the all-gender restrooms.
+The men’s restroom, on the second floor, and the women’s restroom, on the first floor as well as the all-gender restrooms are now open on the south side of the Main Library.

 The new murals for the all-gender restrooms will be created by artists Monica Cervone McElwain and Chris Huang.
 The Office of Arts and Culture is excited to share progress shots of new murals.